 Stove Top Instructions:

-Put the turkey carcass into a large stock pot along with the water to cover by an inch or two.
+- Put turkey carcass into a large stock pot along with water to cover by an inch or two.

-off any foam looking crud that may float to the surface of your stock
+off any foam looking crud that floats to surface

 Slow Cooker or Crock Pot Instructions: